 King Cetshwayo District Municipality has opted for two joint Municipal Planning Tribunals.
-There is a North JMPT which includes Umhlathuze and Umfolozi and South JMPT includes Nkandla, Mthonjaneni and Umlalazi municipalities.
-All Locals with the exception of Mfolozi have AO's in place.
-Bylaws have also been adopted and gazetted by All LMs.
+The South JMPT includes the Nkandla municipality.
+The LM has appointed it MPAO.
+Bylaw has been adopted and gazetted.

-• Land development applications (compliance with legislated time norms)
+Land development applications (compliance with legislated time norms)

-The District has processed 3 Applications in terms of the by-laws during the 2nd quarter (01 July 2017 to 30 September 2017).
+The municipality did not process any applications in terms of the by-laws during the 2nd quarter (01 July 2017 to 30 September 2017).

-- Land development challenges (compliance with legislated time norms) - Staff Capacity in the planning section and admin support.
+- Land development challenges- (compliance with legislated time norm) - Staff Capacity in the planning section and admin support.